Stuycs-K/finalprojectapcs-5-zheng-brian-wang-jerry/DEVLOG-Brian.md

 ### 2025-06-02 - Displayed outline of where tetro will go
 Made a copy of the currentTetro and moved that copy all the way down.
 This tetroCopy was drawn using lighter colors and border.
 A highlight instance variable needed to be added to Block for a lighter outline, and setBlocks() was created for Tetro to make sure tetroCopy followed rotations. - 45 min

+### 2025-06-03 - Fix tetro generation and adjusted outline
+Added new instance variable of Board called tetroTypes.
+Updated makeRandoTetro such that it will fill tetroTypes with numbers 0-6 when it is empty, and when it is not, a tetro with a random type with be generated, and that type will be removed from tetroType.
+This ensures that all 7 tetro will be used until they repeat.
+If highlight is true for a block, it will have a strokeWeight of 4.
+Blocks belonging to an upcoming tetro will have an outline that is a darker shade of its color. - 35 min

+### 2025-06-04 -